2022. I was depressed. There’s five months where I couldn’t tell you what I did.

 Whenever I expressed any kind of disapproval, those around me seemed to get mad at me.

-Separately, something about me is that when I’m depressed and low energy, I don’t want to interact with other people.
+Separately, something about me is when I’m depressed and low energy, I don’t want to interact with other people.

 So, if interacting with other people was unsafe, then one way for me to be safe was to be depressed.